praveenande84/Target-Interview/03 Theory/01 Client/01 html/html.md

 ##### Uses of **HTML**
 * **Structuring web pages**
-   we can define the headings, paragraphs, and other contents of a web page.
+   we can define headings, paragraphs, and other content of a web page.
 * **Creating Hyperlinks**
    Hyperlink is used to navigate to other web resources or a specific element within the HTML document.
-* **Embedding images , audio and videos**
+* **Embedding**
    we can embed images, audios and videos in the HTML document.

 ##### Advantages & Disadvantages of **HTML**